 Floppy, folded, small, large—dogs’ ears come in many shapes, but they all serve the same purpose: as funnels for sound.
 Did you know that at least 18 muscles work to tilt, raise and rotate these furry appendages, helping the dog identify and capture sounds from different directions?
-Here are a few fast facts about canine ears and hearing.

 GET THE BARK IN YOUR INBOX!

 Sign up for our newsletter and stay in the know.